Undergraduate Course: Biomedical Sciences Project (BIME10002)

 Course Delivery Information

 |Academic year 2019/20, Not available to visiting students (SS1)

 |Learning and Teaching activities (Further Info)

 |Assessment (Further Info)

 On completion of this course, the student will be able to:

 - Describe a question requiring original research through critical reading of current literature.
-Formulate one (or more) testable aim, objective or hypothesis from the question.
+Formulate one or more testable hypotheses or central arguments from the question.be provided later.

 - Communicate your findings and conclusions effectively through your dissertation, lay-summary, and any associated oral or poster presentations.

 |Graduate Attributes and Skills

 Tel: (0131 6)51 1515